 The Apprendo platform, in particular, was enriched during the year with over 2,700 new training tools.
 On a thematic level, the provision on mandatory issues of regulatory relevance for employees was extended and updated, with specific indication in the new Group Code of Conduct.
 The new three-year anti-money laundering, anti-terrorism and embargo training plan was launched, which has already involved most of the Group employees through new digitally available and remote live classroom initiatives.
 Digital contents were also made available dedicated to gaining further insight into the IT risks arising from the predominant use of technological devices over the health emergency.
 In the ESG area, a project was launched to strengthen the skills within the IMI CIB Division, through the activation of a training programme of remote classrooms which involved a group representing all the Head Office Departments of the Division with the aim of disseminating a basic culture on ESG issues as well as consolidating specialist skills.
-In the context of Diversity and Inclusion, in line with the commitments set out in the 2018-2021 Business Plan, initiatives were provided on the issues of female empowerment, the dissemination of the aging culture and the Diversity and Inclusion principles, in addition to training, through the remote provision, all the employees who were impacted by the risks and processes related to the new protocols imposed by the COVID-19 pandemic in the Health and Safety area.
+In the context of Diversity and Inclusion, in line with the commitments set out in the 2018-2021 Business Plan, initiatives were provided on the issues of female empowerment, the dissemination of the aging culture and the Diversity and Inclusion principles, in addition to training dedicated to employees absent from work for a long time on maternity leave.
+Special attention was paid to training, through the remote provision, all the employees who were impacted by the risks and processes related to the new protocols imposed by the COVID-19 pandemic in the Health and Safety area.